 The Department of Public Works shall have supervision and control of the maintenance of all town owned structures, except such structures as are under the control of the Board of Education, the planning, surveying, constructing and reconstructing, altering, paving, repairing, maintaining, cleaning, lighting and inspecting of highways, sidewalks and curbs, flood control, public and private storm drains, and other public improvements, town buildings, and the preservation, care and removal of trees within highways or public places, all engineering work of the town and the collection and disposal of garbage, rubbish and ash, provided that the inspection of sidewalks shall be a function of the Department of Inspections and Permits, and shall have such other powers and duties as the Town Council may prescribe.
-Any provision of this section to the contrary notwithstanding, the Department of Public Works may maintain and care for school buildings and grounds, but only if and to the extent and for the period requested by the Board of Education and approved by the Council, provided the costs are charged against the Board of Education's appropriations
+Any provision of this section to the contrary notwithstanding, the Department of Public Works may maintain and care for school buildings and grounds, but only if and to the extent and for the period requested by the Board of Education and approved by the Town Council, provided the costs are charged against the Board of Education's appropriations in accordance with the provisions of the Town Council approval.

 Sec.
-5.9 Director of Public Works.
+5.9 Director of Public Works,

-Except as provided in Chapter IV, Section 3 of this Charter, the Mayor shall appoint and may remove a Director of Public Works who shall be responsible for the efficiency, discipline, and good conduct of the department and who, in accordance with such rules and regulations as may be adopted pursuant to the merit system provisions contained in Chapter VII of this Charter, shall appoint and may remove such deputies, assistants and employees as he or she may deem necessary and shall prescribe their duties.
-The Director of Public Works shall exercise his or hertheir powers and discharge his or hertheir duties under the supervision of the Mayor.
-He or sheThe Director shall organize the work of the department in such manner as he or shethey shall deem most economical and efficient.
+Except as provided in Chapter IV, SectionSection 4.3-3 of this Charter, the Mayor shall appoint and may remove a Director of Public Works who shall be responsible for the efficiency, discipline, and good conduct of the department and who, in accordance with such rules and regulations as may be adopted pursuant to the merit system provisions contained in Chapter VII of this Charter, shall appoint and may remove such deputies, assistants and employees as he or she may deemed necessary and shall prescribe their duties.
+The Director of Public Works shall exercise his or herthe powers, and discharge his or herthe duties of the department under the supervision of the Mayor.
+He or she The Director shall organize the work of the department in such manner as he or she shall deemed most economical and efficient.
 The Director of Public Works shall be the Tree Warden, and shall have all the powers and duties thereof as provided in the General Statutes, as amended.